peaceiris/actions-label-commenter/README.md

 </div>

-This action is one of label triggered GitHub Actions for posting a template comment, and automatically open/close/lock/unlock issues or pull-requests.
+This action is one of label triggered GitHub Actions for posting a template comment, and automatically open/close/lock/unlock issues, pull-requests and discussions.

 This Action was submitted to the [GitHub Actions Hackathon] and featured by GitHub. ([Featured actions from the GitHub Actions Hackathon - The GitHub Blog])